 Children go through clothes so quickly that there’s a glut of clothes.
 Mention that you need clothes in a certain size and you’re bound to find someone with bags of outgrown outfits.

-It’s another good way to get recommendations from friends you trust.
+It’s good to get recommendations from friends you trust.

 There’s a certain technique to finding your absolute best deal on Craigslist.
 My brother’s a pro, so I’ll let him tell you about it.